-To promote player safety, it is the policy of the GBYLA to require a certified trainer be present at all games involving players at JV/Varsity.at the JV & Varsity
+To promote player safety, it is the policy of the GBYLA to require a certified athletic trainer to be present at all games involving players at JV/Varsity levels.

-Further, GBYLA has sponsored CPR and First Aid courses in the past for its Coaches, and encourages all Coaches to be CPR and First Aid certified.
-In addition, all GBYLA coaches will complete a required training module to learn how to recognize the symptoms of a concussion and guidelines for returning a player to practices and games after a suspected concussion or brain injury.
+Further, GBYLA encourages all coaches to be CPR and First Aid certified.
+In addition, and in compliance with Alabama State Law, all coaches are required to complete the CDC Head's Up Concussion Online Course to learn how to recognize the symptoms of a concussion and know the guidelines for returning a player to practices and games after a suspected concussion or brain injury.

-In addition, as a point of emphasis in boys' games, the GBYLA stresses to its officials, coaches and players that the Official Rules of Lacrosse prohibit "unnecessary roughness" and hits deemed to be
+In addition, as a point of emphasis in the boys' game, the GBYLA stresses to its officials, coaches, and players that the Official Rules of Lacrosse prohibit 'unnecessary roughness' and hits deemed to be 'excessively violent.'